bigtreecms/BigTree-CMS/README.md

 Changelog
 ---------

+### 4.5.12
+- NEW: Site Integrity Checker is now able to be resumed, accounts for view filters, and supports exporting results
+- IMPROVED: Page count is much faster now for searchable views
+- IMPROVED: YouTube videos now support parsing YouTube shorts URLs
+- FIXED: Even more robust support for ensuring the cURL certificate bundle is up to date and a bad one is not stored
+- FIXED: A variety of warnings and notices
+- FIXED: Limits on Many to Many / One to Many fields not working properly
+- FIXED: BigTreeAutoModule::updateItem crashing when not updating any columns
+- FIXED: Many warnings related to the frontend editor
+- FIXED: Choosing new crops failing in certain scenarios

 ### 4.5.11
 - FIXED: Two Factor authentication not allowing onboarding due to offlining of Google Charts API
 - FIXED: File manager search results not decoding relative paths